40 Winks stays wide awake: sleep chain builds name for straight talk

 Gerry Borreggine attributes the recent growth and success of 40 Winks to following a basic mission: "To present name brand bedding in an honest, open and friendly setting at the lowest prices in the marketplace."

 This mission keeps 40 Winks focused while appealing to abroad audience.
-The stores traditionally have carried only two brands--Sealy and Serta--but with $219 as it's lowest queen price and $1,899 as its highest, 40 Winks is able to meet the needs of a diverse group of customers.
+The stores traditionally have carried only two brands--Sealy and Serta--but with $219 as it is the lowest price for a queen size futon mattress and $1,899 as its highest, 40 Winks is able to meet the needs of a diverse group of customers.

 So diverse, infect, that Gerry Borreggine defines the chain's target customer as "anyone who sleeps."
-Best Futon Mattress Quality Comfortable For Every day Sleeping
+See more about futon mattress: Best Futon Mattress For Every day Sleeping in 2018

 Even so, 40 Winks acknowledges the growth potential of high-end consumers.
 The chain recently added the Stearns & Foster brand which "has increased our upper-end market tremendously," said John Borreggine.